 Used to release equity tied up in a property, you can use the proceeds of your loan to renovate real estate, buy a new home before your current home sells, make investments, buy assets, pay off debts and so on.
 There is almost no limit on how you can use this type of financing.Contact A Broker

-Enness is considered a leading high-value bridging finance broker.
-The team can help you to:
+Enness is considered one of the world’s leading high-value bridging finance brokerages.
+Enness’ global team can help you to:

 Bridging loans are a popular and cost-effective way of borrowing.
-You will find that Enness will be able to arrange a loan that is suited to your circumstances - your broker will source, negotiate and build a bridging loan from scratch to meet your needs.
-Bridging loans are quick to organise, and you can often draw down funds in 1-2 weeks.
+Enness’ global team, supported by representatives in Monaco will help to arrange a loan that is suited to your circumstances.
+Enness will connect you to the best lenders, help arranged the best rates and support you to create a bespoke bridging finance package from scratch.
+As a type of funding, bridging loans are quick to organise, and you can often draw down funds in 1-2 weeks.

-Bridging finance is increasingly known as one of the most flexible types of finance.
+Bridging finance is increasingly known as one of the most flexible types of finance and many of Monaco’s residents are attracted by this flexibility.
 These types of loans are frequently used by high-net-worth individuals who employ them in situations where time is of the essence or if they encounter a temporary cash-flow challenge.
 These loans can also be used when traditional lenders are unable (or unwilling) to lend.

-Enness has an expert team of bridging loan brokers who will explain the advantages and potential pitfalls of this financing mechanism to you.
-From the moment you get in contact, Enness will work alongside you, working exclusively in your best interests to obtain the best rates and terms for you.
-Your broker will help save you time, costs, and avoidable hassle at every point in the transaction.
+Together, Enness’ international team, supported by Monaco representatives can explain the advantages and potential pitfalls of this financing mechanism to you.
+From the moment you get in contact, Enness will work alongside you, working exclusively in your best interests to facilitate introductions to lenders and help you obtain the best deal.
+Enness will help save you time, costs, and avoidable hassle at every point in the transaction.

 Bridging finance used to be used exclusively to buy a property before your old home had sold.
 Today you can use it to generate capital or create liquidity through the equity you have in property (as well as to buy a new property before your old home has sold).
 However, most lenders on the market only offer bridging finance to allow borrowers to buy or sell houses.
-Enness has access to the lenders that will be able to lend for your envisaged project, whether it involves buying property or not.
+With access to more than 500 lenders, as a global team Enness has access to the lenders that will be able to lend for your envisaged project, whether it involves buying property or not.